- Data Capture - Import Strategies on Nuxeo University.

 Use the REST API

-- Pros: The most straightforward strategy.
+- Pros: The simplest strategy.
 Can be done remotely as long as there is an HTTP access.

 Use the Java API server-side